 On July 27, 2018, the Commission issued an order appointing Epiq Systems, Inc. as the Fund Administrator of the Fair Fund.
 See the Commission's Order: Rel.
 No. 34-83727.

 On September 27, 2018, the Commission published a notice of proposed plan of distribution and opportunity to comment and simultaneously published the proposed plan of distribution (the “Proposed Plan”).
 The notice provided the public with 30 days to submit their comments on the Proposed Plan.
 See the Commission’s Notice: Release No. 34-84296 and the Proposed Plan.

 No negative comments were received during the comment period.
 On November 5, 2018, the Commission issued an order approving the plan of distribution and published the approved plan of distribution (the “Plan”).
 See the Commission’s Order: Release No. 34-84531 and the Plan.

-The Plan proposes to distribute the Fair Fund, less taxes, fees, and expenses, to investors who purchased shares of Maxwell common stock at inflated prices during the period from February 26, 2012 through March 19, 2013, inclusive, and who suffered losses in the value of their investment after disclosures by the Respondents and the resignation of Maxwell’s external auditors.
+The Plan provides for the distribution of the Fair Fund, less taxes, fees, and expenses, to investors who purchased shares of Maxwell common stock at inflated prices during the period from February 26, 2012 through March 19, 2013, inclusive, and who suffered losses in the value of their investment after disclosures by the Respondents and the resignation of Maxwell’s external auditors.

 For more information, please contact the Fund Administrator: